Uruk period: Outline of the 4th millennium BC in the Near East

 The Uruk IV level at Uruk ends around 3300 BC according to recent data, ending Uruk period strictly speaking.
+The subsequent phase, Uruk III, is also referred as the Jemder Nasr period in southern Mesopotamia.
+This period, around 3200–3100 BCE, also coincides with an abrupt, severe climate shift known as the Piora oscillation, which caused widespread drought and cooling in many places around the globe.
+This rapid environmental change brought an end to a long, wetter and warmer era known as the Holocene climatic optimum, and precipitated the decline and restructuring of Mesopotamian civilization.
+The earlier Holocene conditions allowed agricultural systems and early city populations to flourish much better.

-The subsequent phase, Uruk III, also referred as Jemder Nasr period in southern Mesopotamia, is a 'transitional' phase (or an 'interlude'), often seen as a final stage of the Late Uruk and therefore included in the studies of the period.
+Jemder Nasr period constitutes a 'transitional' phase (or an 'interlude'), often seen as a final stage of the Late Uruk and therefore included in the studies of the period.
 The beginning of this phase sees important changes: the monumental buildings of Uruk are leveled and replaced by new ones, maybe reflecting a political crisis, the beveled rim bowls are replaced by coarse conical bowl, painted ceramic reappear.
 The settlement pattern of the region shifts towards new configurations.
 But many urukean cultural traits are preserved, and most of the Proto-cuneiform tablets date from this period (Uruk III epigraphic stage, ca. 3200-3000 BC).
 The transition to the 3rd millennium opens a new era, the Early Dynastic Period.
-Beyond Southern Mesopotamia, the colonial sites have been deserted (probably before the changes at Uruk) and Urukean influence declined in the Near East, replaced by several regional traditions ('Proto-Elamite' in southwestern Iran, 'Post-Uruk' and 'Nineveh 5' in Northern Mesopotamia).
+Beyond southern Mesopotamia, the colonial sites have been deserted (probably before the changes at Uruk) and Urukean influence declined in the Near East, replaced by several regional traditions ('Proto-Elamite' in southwestern Iran, 'Post-Uruk' and 'Nineveh 5' in northern Mesopotamia).

 Lower Mesopotamia

 Environment and settlement

 Location of the main sites in southern Mesopotamia in the Uruk and Jamdet Nasr periods.

 This is the region of the Near East that was the most agriculturally productive, as a result of an irrigation system which developed in the 4th millennium BC and focused on the cultivation of barley (along with the date palm and various other fruits and legumes) and the pasturing of sheep for their wool, combined with the exploitation of the resources of the marshes scattered in this region (fish, birds, reed).
-It seems that the climate was wetter during the first half of the 4th millennium BC, and that the arid climate that still characterize this region gradually appeared during the second part of the millennium.
-With these new conditions, irrigation agriculture became more and more important.
-These changes could explain some of the social and political changes that occurred during the second part of the Uruk period, such as the Uruk expansion.
+The climate was wetter during the first half of the 4th millennium BC and effective moisture peaked around 3500 BCE; by around 3200 BCE, the region became drier.
+With these new conditions, irrigation agriculture became increasingly important.
+These changes could explain some of the social and political developments during the second part of the Uruk period, such as the Uruk expansion.
 Although it lacked mineral resources and was located in an increasingly arid area, southern Mesopotamia had undeniable geographic and environmental advantages: it consisted of a vast delta, a flat region transected by waterways, resulting in a potentially vast area of cultivable land, over which communications by river or land were easy.